Pi-Xu/Pi-Xu.github.io/content/publication/fi_computation.md

 ![image](/images/fi_computation/figure3.jpg)

 ### Active Learning

+> Note: The results need to be updated.
+We have conducted experiments on datasets such as UCI, CIFAR10, MNIST, EMNIST, and SVHN.
+Our method outperforms others like <cite>PowerBald [^2]</cite> and <cite> EPIG [^3]</cite> under conditions of imbalanced and redundant data labels.
+These results will be updated after we submit our paper to ICLR 2025.

+[^2]: Kirsch, Andreas, et al. "Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning." _Transactions on Machine Learning Research._ PMLR, 2023.
+[^3]: Smith, Freddie Bickford, et al. "Prediction-oriented bayesian active learning." *International Conference on Artificial Intelligence and Statistics.* PMLR, 2023.

 We have also conducted experiments on some real datasets and compared various methods of Active Learning.
 In image classification task, we implement a simple CNN on MNIST and validate the efficacy of our method.
 The simple CNN is designed with three convolutional layers(with batch normalization and ReLU activation), two fully connected layers, optional dropout regularization, and 10-class output.
 MNIST contains 60,000 training samples, and we only use a small subset for initially training model due to the simplicity of the task.
 The experiments are repeated for 5 circles, and 15 rounds of annotation queries is conducted for per circle.
 In each round, we select 20 samples with highest \\(\operatorname{FI}^{\textit{active}}\\) adding to the labeled pool.
 We present three rounds of annotation queries in Figure 6(left).
 It is evident that \\(\operatorname{FI}^{\textit{active}}\\) can identify those points that are difficult for the current model to "learn".
 As is shown in Figure 6(right), our method maintains high accuracy throughout the most rounds and consistently ranks among the top-performing methods.